 The composition is key in photographing Art by nature

-Time to plan, check and adjust and repeat – especially underwater
+Time to plan, check, adjust, and repeat – especially underwater

 The composition of the photograph is fundamental when capturing art presented by nature.
 Therefore I take my time to find the angle, field of view, camera settings, and position of the flashes supporting my idea and evaluate the results after a couple of shots.
 Sounds like the standard procedure to any photographer on land, many divers taking pictures I’ve observed over the years actually don’t.
 Since there is always another subject or the group is waiting, most just shoot and hope for the best.
 After all, bottom time and air are limited too.